sandlip/learn-stacks-clarity/docs/module-3/security-of-contracts.md

 ## Security in Smart Contracts

 ### Common Vulnerabilities
 Clarity’s design avoids entire classes of vulnerabilities by removing features like loops, recursion, and dynamic dispatch.
-However, developers must still be vigilant about logic errors, unsafe assumptions, and poor access control.
+However, developers must remain vigilant about logic errors, unsafe assumptions, and poor access control.

 #### 1. Reentrancy
 Reentrancy occurs when a contract calls an external contract that then calls back into the original contract before the first call finishes.
-This can lead to inconsistent state or double withdrawals.
+This can lead to an inconsistent state or double withdrawals.

 **Clarity mitigation:**
 - Clarity does not support asynchronous calls or fallback functions — all calls are synchronous and explicit by design to ensure transparency and determinism.